mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## Backlog
 - Follow up on project approvals on Monday or Tuesday.
-- Set up CRM in Mathesar
+- Set up CRM in Mathesar to track contacts
+	- Follow up with various people who've helped me over the last few months
 - Figure out current status and next steps for various ongoing responsibilities
 - Review Sean's Querydown document
 - At some point, go through and organize GitHub issues and milestones